Thaitone

 Thaitone is a color scheme designed to follow colors used in traditional Thai art.
-It was compiled by Pairoj Pittayamatee, and is the result of ten years study about the traditional color making and using in Thailand art history for his master's and doctoral degrees at Silpakorn University.
-The identity of Thai color is a hundred percent made by natural ingredients, plants and minerals that can be found in Thailand.
+It was compiled by Pairoj Pittayamatee, and is the result of ten years study about the traditional color making and using in Thailand's art history for his master's and doctoral degrees at Silpakorn University.
+The identity of Thai color is that it is made completely from natural ingredients, plants and minerals that can be found in Thailand.
 The shade is soft and not too vivid.
-The problem is the color will not be exactly the same color in each time of making because it is the handmade product.
-To make the use of Thaitone color scheme universal, Professor Pairoj set the aim of the study to research and compare Thai's color scheme with CMYK color model by using Pantone color system and collected them as a database for everyone especially for Thai designers who can adapt the Thaitone color to use in design world nowadays.
-Now (Jan 2017), there are 156 colors identified in CMYK color standard.
+The problem is the colors will not be exactly the same every time they are used because they are handmade.
+To make the use of the Thaitone color scheme universal, Professor Pairoj aimed to research and compare the Thai color scheme with the CMYK color model by using the Pantone color system and collect them in a database for everyone, especially Thai designers who can adapt the Thaitone colors to be used in modern design.
+As of now, there are 156 Thaitone colors identified in the CMYK color standard.
 Thaitone color has become one of Thailand's cultural identities by reflecting the beauty, belief and characteristics of Thailand.

 Primary colors in Thaitone

-Same as universal primary color standard, Thaitone primary color consists of red, yellow and blue.
-The colors are called, Chard (red), Rong (yellow) and Kraam (blue).
-However, the tone of the color is not the same as the standard.
+Same as universal primary color standard, the Thaitone primary colors consist of red, yellow and blue.
+The colors are called Chard (red), Rong (yellow) and Kraam (blue).
+However, the tones of the colors are not the same as standard.

 Chard

 Chard is vermillion.
-It is considered as the most important color in Thai art as the red color represents the auspicious thing and heaven in Thai belief.
+It is considered the most important color in Thai art as the red color represents auspicious things and heaven in Thai belief.

 Rong

 Rong is gamboge tint.
-The word rong is from Rong Thong tree (Gracinia Hanbury Hook) which is the tree that can be easily found along the seaside province of the Gulf of Thailand.
+The word rong is from Rong Thong tree (Gracinia Hanbury Hook) which can be found easily along the seaside province of the Gulf of Thailand.

 Kraam

-Kraam is indigo color from the color pigment of Indigo's stem and leaves.
-Kraam could be considered as the most familiar Thaitone color for Thai people according to the color is very popular in traditional Thai's dyeing.
+Kraam is the indigo color from the pigment of Indigo stems and leaves.
+Kraam can be considered the most familiar Thaitone color for Thai people since the color is very popular in traditional Thai dyeing.

 Benjarong - Five primary colors in Thaitone

-These five primary colors consist of the three of primary colors in Thaitone which are Chard, Rong, Kraam and other two colors are black and white.
-Benjarong color was used popularly in traditional Thai's mural art and in Thai's traditional porcelain painting.
+These five primary colors consist of the three primary colors in Thaitone (Chard, Rong, Kraam) with two other colors, black and white.
+The Benjarong color scheme was popularly used in traditional Thai mural art and porcelain painting.

-Ten groups of Thaitone
+Group of ten colors of Thaitone

-These ten groups of Thaitone colors consist of five primary colors (Benjarong) that are Chard, Rong, Kraam, black, white and other five colors which are created from the mixing between colors in Benjarong color groups that are orange, green, violet, brown and gold.
+These Thaitone colors consist of the five primary colors (Benjarong) that are Chard, Rong, Kraam, black and white, and five other colors which are created from mixing colors in the Benjarong color group, which are orange, green, violet, brown and gold.